Precautionary Boil Order Advisories

 Examples of Village Notices

-Red Notice: Precautionary Boil Order is in Effect
+Red Notice: Precautionary Boil Order Advisory is in Effect

-Green Notice: Precautionary Boil Order is No Longer Required
+Green Notice: Precautionary Boil Order Advisory is No Longer Required

-Please note for large-scale precautionary boil orders, additional village alerts and communications maybe used to alert the public.
+Please note for large-scale precautionary boil order advisories, additional village alerts and communications maybe used to alert the public.

-Why is a localized precautionary boil order issued?
+Why is a localized precautionary boil order advisory issued?

-What is the difference between a precautionary boil order and a mandatory boil order?
+What is the difference between a precautionary boil order advisory and a mandatory boil order?

 What should I do if I get a red notice?